 SUMMARY

-Perimenopausal depression is distinct, underdiagnosed, and undertreated.
-It often presents not as dramatic sadness, but as a quiet dimming of vitality.
-A trauma therapist explains why SSRIs alone aren’t the answer, and how to navigate the intersection of hormonal withdrawal and dormant grief.
+Perimenopausal depression is distinct, underdiagnosed, and undertreated — and it often presents not as dramatic sadness but as a quiet dimming of vitality.
+A trauma therapist explains why the perimenopause window carries the highest risk for first-onset depression, why SSRIs alone frequently aren’t enough, and how a trauma-informed, integrated approach can restore the light.

 The Day the Light Went Flat

-A woman who hasn’t cried in years—a woman who prides herself on not being “that kind of person”—finds herself in the parking garage at 6pm, hands on the wheel, not starting the car.
-Nothing happened.
+She’s sitting in her car in the parking garage of the firm where she’s been a senior partner for eleven years.
+It’s 6:14 PM.
+The engine isn’t running.
+Her hands are on the wheel, but she’s not starting the car.
+Nothing happened today.
 Nothing is wrong.
 She’s just… flattened.
-Like the voltage that used to run her has been quietly reduced.
-She stares at the concrete wall in front of her, feeling an overwhelming, heavy emptiness that she cannot explain.
+Like the voltage that used to run her has been quietly reduced to a faint hum.
+She stares at the concrete wall and feels an emptiness so heavy it has its own weight.

-In my work with clients, I see this specific presentation of depression frequently.
-It doesn’t always look like the clinical depression we see in movies.
-It looks like a high-functioning woman who is still executing her life perfectly from the outside, but who feels entirely hollow on the inside.
-She assumes she is just burned out.
-She assumes she needs a vacation.
-She rarely assumes that her neurobiology is undergoing a massive, destabilizing shift.
+In my work with clients, I see this specific presentation constantly.
+It doesn’t look like the clinical depression we recognize from movies.
+It looks like a driven, ambitious woman who is still executing her life perfectly from the outside but feels entirely hollow on the inside.
+She thinks she’s burned out.
+She thinks she needs a vacation.
+She rarely thinks her neurobiology is undergoing a profound, destabilizing shift that has a clinical name and a specific treatment pathway.
+(PMID: 26007613)

 This is perimenopausal depression.
-It is a distinct clinical entity, and it requires a specific, trauma-informed approach to heal.
+It is a distinct clinical entity — not simply burnout, not “hormones being hormones,” not a character weakness — and it requires a specific, trauma-informed approach to understand and to heal.
+If you’re in that parking garage right now, this post is for you.

 What Is Perimenopausal Depression?